Micky Bell

 Michael Bell (born 15 November 1971) is an English former footballer.
-In a seventeen-year career as a professional in the English Football League he made 694 league and cup appearances with five different clubs, playing as a defender.
+In a 17-year career as a professional in the English Football League, he made 694 league and cup appearances with five different clubs, playing as a defender.

-Starting his career with Northampton Town in 1990, over a four-year period he would make over 150 appearances for the club.
-He then transferred to Wycombe Wanderers for £55,000 in October 1994, where he would make 118 league appearances in a three-year spell.
-He then made a £150,000 move to Bristol City in August 1997, and would make 345 appearances in all competitions, in an eight-year association with the club.
-He then spent a brief spell at Port Vale, before joining Cheltenham Town in January 2006.
+Starting his career with Northampton Town in 1990, he would make over 150 appearances for the club over four years.
+He then transferred to Wycombe Wanderers for £55,000 in October 1994, where he would make 118 league appearances in three years.
+He then made a £150,000 move to Bristol City in August 1997 and would make 345 appearances in all competitions in an eight-year association with the club.
+He then spent a brief spell at Port Vale before joining Cheltenham Town in January 2006.
 He then dropped into non-League football with Team Bath and Weston-super-Mare, before being appointed as manager of Clevedon Town in May 2010.
-He left Clevedon in January 2014, and four months later took charge for a brief spell at Weston-super-Mare.
+He left Clevedon in January 2014 and four months later took charge for a brief spell at Weston-super-Mare.
 He returned to manage Clevedon Town for a second spell the following year.

 He won numerous honours during his career, being voted onto the PFA Team of the Year for the Second Division in 1999–2000, 2000–01, 2001–02, and 2002–03.
-He helped Bristol City to promotion out of the Second Division in 1997–98, and played in the finals of the Football League Trophy in 2000 and 2003.
+He helped Bristol City to promotion out of the Second Division in 1997–98.
+He played in the finals of the Football League Trophy in 2000 and 2003.
 He also helped Cheltenham Town to win the League Two play-off final in 2006.